sadhikakhanom/Pharmaceutical-Drug-Data-Analysis-with-SQL/Results.md

 | Moderna Therapeutics |  Rejected |    6              |
 | Merck & Co.          |  Rejected |    6              |
 | Sanofi               |  Rejected |    5              |

+Insights: Novartis AG leads with the highest number of rejected drugs in the last 5 years.
+The general distribution of rejected drugs across all manufacturers seems to be quite even, indicating that there are similar regulatory approval challenges across all manufacturers.
+This could also mean that in the last 5 years, research strategies across all manufacturers have directed focus towards innovation over risk management.

 --------------------------------------------------------

 ## 4. Approval Success Rate